You Don’t Have The Plans I Need. Now What?

 Benefits of Custom Design

-There are a lot of really great things that come with custom trailer design.
-First, you get exactly what you want.
-(Well, within reason.)
-Second, you have something you know will do the job.
-There’s no guessing about “Is it strong enough?” or “Will it really work?”
-We establish that in the engineering.
-Third, you’ll have something truly unique.
-It’s yours, and you don’t have to worry about licensing or other copy issues.
+• Second, you have something you know will do the job.
+There is no guessing about “Is it strong enough?” or “Will it really work?”
+We establish all of that in the engineering.

-Mechanical Elements Build InstructionsThat said, there is a ton of work in every set of plans we have.
-We start with concepts, and not a few.
-We work through customer needs while evaluating how things go together, to make it easy to build well.
-There are a lot of convoluted trailers out there, because they skip or short-cut these steps.
-Next is material choice — driven partly by available stock, and mostly by engineering analysis using a variety of tools like FEA, fatigue charts, and more.
+Next is material choice – driven partly by available stock, and by engineering analysis.
+It is a balance of constraints.
+We analyze using a variety of tools like FEA, fatigue charts, and more – like proper safety factors.
 Choices, especially for beam shape, depend on the complexities of loading.
-While it seems simple, we must analyze the model many ways to be sure it’s good for all the ways you’ll use it.
+While it seems simple, we must analyze the model many ways to be sure it is good for all the ways you will use it.
 Design iterations of analysis, choices, tweaking and back to analysis and sanity checks take time to get right.

 When we say the plans are fully engineered, this is what we mean.
 This is a step we don’t skimp on.